GhostsonAcid/AudioClipboard/README.md

 > [!NOTE]
 > As a technical side-note, you might notice in the picture above that I never actually use do_import (-Ardour's import command-) ever once.
 Instead, I have opted for more control by directly duplicating source files into `audiofiles/` of the destination session, and then using do_embed upon them.
 This essentially mimics the do_import action, yet affords AudioClipboard precise naming control so that, for example, legacy dual-mono pairs that use -L/-R endings instead of the modern %L/%R can be upgraded appropriately in the process, thus _Guitar_take14-L.wav_ is renamed to → _Guitar_take14%L.wav_ (-if and only if it's actually a part of a dual-mono pair, of course).

+## Requests

+To streamline and improve the reliability of AudioClipboard in general, it would be nice for the developers of Ardour to implement/expose the following Lua bindings:

+### Fade-related bindings:
+- get_fade_in_length
+- get_fade_out_length
+- get_fade_in_shape
+- get_fade_out_shape

+> [!NOTE]
+> Acquiring and passing fade _lengths_ to Lua should be relatively easy.
+But when it comes to _shapes,_ I have encountered many projects where fade shapes currently in use are NOT one of the five standard shapes (i.e. FadeLinear, FadeFast, etc.)!
+This is fascinating to me, but perhaps one of the reasons why 'get_fade_in/out_shape' bindings have yet to be exposed?

+### A binding to enable/disable _"Move relevant automation when audio regions are moved"._

 -----------------------------------------------------------------------------------------------------------------------------